HackYourFuture/React/documentation/lesson-plans/W2-lesson-plan.md

 - Cover how the lifecycle methods invoking order by react component in [this lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) the docs mentioned to.

-**Can the answer on these questions possible?**
+**Can we answer these questions?**
-  - in which of these lifecycle methods is it OK to call setState? (watch out for stack overflows)
+  - In which of these lifecycle methods is it OK to call setState? (watch out for stack overflows)
-  - what methods are invoked on each component lifecycle:
+  - What methods are invoked on each component lifecycle:
     - Mounting
     - Updating
     - Unmounting